dzooli/docker-jenkins-stack/README.md

 docker-compose --profile nodes up
 ```

+If you experienced strange errors (like 'exec format error') and edited the files using Windows try to convert line endings to LF in the \*.sh files with the dos2unix utility.

-Then login to the Jenkins server again.
+After successful start of the stack login to the Jenkins server again.
 On the dashboard you will see the connected workers under the **Build Executor Status** section on the sidebar.

 Now we completed the server and node setup.
+Let's create the build pipeline.